 History and aims of the NNBC

-Its popularity and membership have grown steadily, and there are now over 250 members from 165 families.
+The popularity and membership of the club have grown steadily, and there are now over 250 members from 165 families.
 They range in expertise from beginners to very knowledgable ornithologists.

 The NNBC is managed and co-ordinated by the Committee which is elected by the members.
+The Constitution of the Club is currently under review and the new draft constitution proposed by the committee, which will be presented for discussion/amendment/adoption at the A.G.M. in November 2015 can be perused by clicking on the link.
 Committee members organise the indoor meetings, field trips, edit the Newsletter, keep the bird sightings records and are involved in a number of other activities and projects on behalf of the club.
 The club has five aims:

 To provide entertainment and instruction on the theme of wild birds